lileitech/lileitech.github.io/source/_posts/index.md

 * [Oxford BioMedIA](https://eng.ox.ac.uk/biomedical-image-analysis/)

 ## News
+* **[1st July, 2022]** Our paper "Cardiac Segmentation on Late Gadolinium Enhancement MRI: A Benchmark Study from Multi-Sequence Cardiac MR Segmentation Challenge" has been accepted by MedIA!
+Thanks so much to the editor and the reviewers!
+* **[2nd June, 2022]** Our paper "Decoupling Predictions in Distributed Learning for Multi-Center Left Atrial MRI Segmentation" has been accepted by MICCAI 2022.
+Bravo!
+Congrutulations to Zheyao Gao.
+Thanks so much to the ACs and the reviewers!
+* **[4th April, 2022]** I was invited to give a talk on MICS China.
+Thanks for the inviatation of Prof Liansheng Wang and the organization of Prof Dan Long.
 * **[1st Feb, 2022]** Our paper "Cross-Modality Multi-Atlas Segmentation via Deep Registration and Label Fusion" has been accepted by JBHI!
 Bravo!
 Congrutulations to Wangbin Ding.
 * **[10th Jan, 2022]** Our review paper for the medical image analyis of left atrial LGE MRI has been accepted by MedIA!
 Thanks so much to Prof. Xiahai Zhuang and Prof. Julia A. Schnabel, the editor and the reviewers!
 * **[10th Jan, 2022]** Our paper for the myocardial pathology segmentation from multi-sequence CMR images has been accepted by MedIA!
 Bravo!
 Congrutulations to Kaini Wang and Xin Yang.